danielbeardsley/service_contracts/development_service_contract.md

 ## Definitions

-Name
 **Developer**:

-Company or individual entering into this contract with the Developer.
+Name of Individual issuing this contract.

 **Client**:
+Name of Company or individual entering into this contract with the Developer.

 **Services**:
 Any task or series of tasks done by the Developer on request from the Client, or as part of fulfilling a request from the Client.

-Any code, images, markup, scrips, content created by the Developer while performing Services
 **Product**:
+Any code, images, markup, scripts, content created by the Developer while performing Services.

+**Intangibles**:
-Knowledge about solutions to problems, methods, or designs **Intangibles**:
+Knowledge about solutions to problems, methods, or designs.

 ## Terms